JialongJiang/jialongjiang.github.io/_posts/2018-11-07-cms_lectures_nov.md

 #### Summary

 Using  the historical data to evaluate the possible rewards of a new policy has wide applications.
 We can model the reward function or directly learn the policy.
 The large variance of IPS can be alivated by swithing between IPS and reward-based model.
 The direct learning methods have the interpretation of IML and can be used to investigate more properties of the model.

+## The Future of Computing Domain-Specific Accelerators

+### Bill Daily, Stanford / NVIDIA	11/07/2018

+#### Introduction

+Fast computing, better algorithms, more data
+Moore's Law is dead: need domain-specific accelerators
+Parallelism with locality; Special data types and operations; Optimized memory; Reduced or Amortized overhead; Algorithm-architecture co-design
+Examples: cell phones: ARM cores; GPUs
+Bioinformatics: doing dynamical programming 37x speedup, 26,000x efficiency

+#### Design

+**Design by cost: Arithmetic is free (particularly low-precision); Memory is expensive; Communication is prohibitively expensive**
+Local SRAM (KB); On-chip SRAM (MB); LPDDR DRAM(GB)
+Algorithm changes
+Darwin accelerators from Graphmap: Filtratio, Alignment
+The first step needs read memory and hard to improve
+Reduce the accuracy of the first step and compensating by the second step, which can be accelerated
+Parallelize; Specialized memory for D-soft bin updates
+GACT Alignment
+On-chip memory D-SOFT
+Cost has a time factor
+Hardware of special data sturcture: static sparse weights; trained quantization
+EIE hardware

+Simple parallelism often beats a "better" algorithm
+Accelerate the whole problem
+Keep generality where possible
+Platform for acceleration
+GPU: high-bandwidth, hierachical memory system; effeicient low-precision computation

+#### Summary

+As the speed of CPU gradually stops to increase, task-specific hardware design becomes increaingly important to improve the computational power.
+Based on analysis of time and energy cost of the computing process, domain-specific hardware can be designed to improve our computational abality significantly.